The stress cascade nobody talks about

 Prevention is not always about changing your situation.
 It is about finding control pockets.
 Even in constrained roles, there are choices.
 How you structure your day.
 Which problems you tackle first.
 How you communicate.
 Where you take lunch.

 For prevention: Map where you do have agency in your high-stress environment.
-Identify 2-3 decisions you can make daily.
-Exercise those choices.
+Identify 2-3 decisions you can make daily, then exercise them deliberately.
 Your nervous system needs to experience that it is not helpless.

 3. Build social buffers before stress peaks